lailsonbm/awesome_nested_fields/README.md

 Installation
 ------------

-1. Add this line to your Gemfile:
+1. Add the gem to your Gemfile.

         gem 'awesome_nested_fields'

+2. Run bundler to make sure the gem gets installed.

+        bundle install

-2. Include the `jquery.nested-fields.js` file to your template (or to the pages that will use nested fields):
+3. Include the `jquery.nested-fields.js` file in your template (or in the pages that will use nested fields).

         <script src="/javascripts/jquery.nested-fields.js" type="text/javascript"></script>

-3. Now you're ready to rock with nested models.

-Don't forget to include the file _after_ you've included jQuery.
+Now you're ready to rock with nested models.
+Don't forget to include the javascript file _after_ you've included jQuery.
 And don't worry because this file isn't on the public folder: it comes bundled into the gem.

 Compatibility
 -------------

-awesome_nested_fields works only with Rails 3 and was tested with jQuery 1.5.
+awesome_nested_fields works only with Rails 3 and was tested with jQuery 1.5.0.